Superelliptic jacobians and central simple representations: Permutation groups and permutation modules

 If $F=\Q$ then the character of $\Q^B$ sends each $g \in G$ to the number of fixed points of $g$ in $B$ (\cite{SerreRep}, ex.
 2.2, p.12); it takes on values in $\Z$ and called the {\sl permutation character} of $B$.
 Let us denote by $\bphi=\bphi_B:G \to \Q$ the character of $(\Q^B)^0$.

-If $\fchar(F)=0$ then the $F[G]$-module $(F^B)^0$ is absolutely simple if and only if the action of $G$ on $B$ is doubly transitive (\cite[ex.
+If $\fchar(F)=0$ then the $F[G]$-module $(F^B)^0$ is absolutely simple \footnote{Recall that a simple $F[G]$-module $V$ is called {\sl absolutely simple} if the centralizer of $G$ in $\End_F(V)$ coincides with $F$ or equivalently the natural homomorphism $F[G] \to \End_F(V)$ of $F$-algebras is surjective.} if and only if the action of $G$ on $B$ is doubly transitive (\cite[ex.
 2.6, p.
 17]{SerreRep}, \cite{Mortimer}).
 (Notice that $1+\bphi$ is the permutation character.
 This implies that the character $\bphi$ also takes on values in $\Z$.)
 In particular, $\Q_p[G]$-module $(\Q_p^B)^0$ is absolutely simple if and only if the action of $G$ on $B$ is doubly transitive.

 In what follows we concentrate on the case of $F=\F_p$.